Airbus interested in minority share in Atos's Evidian - Les Echos

-PARIS, Jan 2 (Reuters) - Airbus AIR.PA has started exploratory talks to take a minority share in the Evidian cybersecurity unit of IT consultancy group Atos, Les Echos newspaper reported in its Monday issue, citing unnamed sources.
+PARIS, Jan 2 (Reuters) - Shares in French IT group Atos rallied on Monday, after newspaper Les Echos reported Airbus AIR.PA had started "exploratory talks" to take a minority share in the firm's cybersecurity unit, citing unnamed sources.

+Atos shares, which lost more than half of their value last year, rose around 7% in early Paris trade on Monday.

-Atos last year announced its plan to split into two publicly listed companies by spinning off its cybersecurity operations along with some other units into a unit that is now called Evidian while the remaining part would include its declining IT infrastructure management services.
+Atos last year said it planned to split into two publicly listed companies by spinning off its cybersecurity operations along with some other units into a new unit dubbed Evidian.
+The remaining part would include its declining IT infrastructure management services.

 "These discussions are not sufficiently advanced to allow any further comment", Atos said.